 See the Events page for information about book talks, other programs, and media appearances.

-A nice book review by Kathryn Fuller-Seeley in The Journal of Radio & Audio Media.
+A review by Kathryn Fuller-Seeley in The Journal of Radio & Audio Media.
 “Eddie Cantor lived a life of purpose and of creative achievement.
 This book will delight radio studies scholars and, also, those interested in history of vaudeville, Broadway, radio, film and TV entertainment, Jewish studies, and ethnic and racial representation in U.S. cultural history.”

 I enjoyed talking with Christine Lamberson on this New Books in History podcast.